 Prior to the final audition date, several clinics will be offered where instructional staff will review our style, exercises, and audition materials.
 We strongly encourage candidates to prepare an audition on multiple sub-sections.
 This will increase your chance of placement even if you aren’t selected for your first choice (snare, tenor, bass, etc).

 Additionally, the drumline captains maintain a private Facebook audition group to answer questions and share further aspects of our drumline technique, warm-ups, cadences, and the audition process.
 You will receive the Facebook group link after you complete the 2023 Drumline Audition Registration Form.

 If you are auditioning for drumline, your entire audition process occurs prior to the start of the Tiger Band Camp.
 All members, new and returning, must fill out the 2023 Drumline Audition Registration Form.

 Unless otherwise noted, all events at held at the Tiger Band Hall on the LSU campus.

 - These will be held at Tiger Band Hall.
 Check-in begins at 10:00 a.m.
 CST.

 - You must complete the 2023 Drumline Audition Form to audition.

 Location: Tiger Band Field and Rehearsal Hall

 Two clinics will be offered prior to the start of the audition process.
-To attend a clinic, you must register through the 2022 Golden Girl Clinic Registration Form.
+To attend a clinic, you must register through the 2023 Golden Girl Clinic Registration Form which will be available in early 2023.
 Clinic capacity is limited to 60 participants.
 A waitlist will be kept, and more dancers will be added if COVID restrictions allow.
 COVID protocols are subject to change; up-to date info will be emailed the day before each clinic.